Directed Time in England

 - the administrative pressures they may be placing on schools and school leaders;

 - demands made by governors on the headteacher and teachers to produce information, reports or to attend meetings.

 As a result of the changes to the teacher’s contract, no teacher or headteacher should provide administrative/clerical support for governing bodies.

 Schools often suffer from initiative overload.
 These emanate from a variety of sources, including the Department for Education (DfE), local authorities (LAs)/the governing body or board and within school.
 Most new initiatives are likely not to be either mandatory or statutory.
 Therefore, schools, in most cases, have a choice about whether to be involved.

 When a school is considering a new initiative/development, it will need to be considered carefully to evaluate its merits and implications for resources, including teachers’ time.
 Before volunteering the school to participate in any initiative, school leaders should ensure that the representatives of the teacher and support staff unions and staff are consulted fully.

-Schools should have developed a robust system for ensuring teachers rarely cover from 1 September 2009.
+Schools should have developed a robust system for ensuring teachers rarely cover.
 The information above on directed time and other related issues should be fed into the discussions, particularly when the calendar of events is being considered as referenced in the Workforce Agreement Monitoring Group (WAMG) Rarely Cover Implementation Process Guidance.

 The advice given above should be read in the context of the NASUWT National Action Instructions

 Members needing further information or assistance should contact the Member Support Advice team: